 “[…] the bisphosphonates attach themselves to the bone matrix, altering its normal function by affecting the replacement of old bone with new bone.
 Indeed, bone loss will be reduced; but at what price?
 A very high price, because what the makers of these prescription drugs don’t mention is that…inhibiting bone loss also inhibits new bone formation.
 Bones remain thick, but old bone is more prone to fractures than less dense yet more flexible newer bone.
 Not surprisingly, researchers have found that these medicines can make the bones more brittle, actually increasing the risk of fractures.”
 4

-The concept of bone quality and integrity, a key point in the Save Our Bones Program is becoming a subject of greater focus in the mainstream.
+The concept of bone quality and integrity, a key point in the Osteoporosis Reversal Program is becoming a subject of greater focus in the mainstream.

 Bone Quality Is More Important Than Density Scores